danneu/klobb/README.md

 keys cannot be added.

-Instead, each Request and Response has a `.state` field which is an [Immutable.js Map][map] that can be arbitrarily modified.
+Instead, each Request and Response has a `.state` field which is an [Immutable.js Map][maps] that can be arbitrarily modified.
 Any extensions to a Request or Response should be stored in the state map.

 For example, here's an example of common middleware that uses the "session_id"